Clicky

 Great question, and that totally depends on how well you dehydrated your food and vacuum-sealed it.
 Did you add an oxygen absorber in the vacuum sealer bag before drawing out the air?
 If you did all that properly, then the answer is a year or longer.

 It also depends on how dry the food was before dehydrating.
 Meaning?
-If you vacuum-sealed salt or sugar, it's "pretty dry" to begin with, and then placed it inside Mylar bags, that would last for many years.
+If you vacuum-sealed salt or sugar, it's "pretty dry" to begin with.

 On the other hand, more-moist foods like tomatoes, or celery for instance, would depend on how much moisture remained when you vacuum-sealed them.
 That's why I like to condition fruits and veggies before they are vacuum-sealed.
-Don't forget to add the oxygen absorber before vacuum-sealing!
+Don't forget to add the oxygen absorber into the bag (or Mason jar) before vacuum-sealing!

 How to Store Dehydrated Food: Get the Gloves On!